kiki-lee/skillmap/unit2.md

 ### lab-02-06-part-3

-* name: Lab 2.6 Part 3 Not too fast!
+* name: Lab 2.6 Part 3 - Not So Fast!
 * description: Enforce a speed limit on your enemies.
 * type: tutorial
 * next: lab-02-06-part-4